ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/merge_conflicts.md

 +>>>>>> add-your-name
 ```

-3. Manually *edit the conflict* to keep all names:
+3. Manually *edit the conflict* to keep all names & removing any Hydra Heads until none are left to slay:

 ```
 - 🛡️ Your Legendary Name